litestar-org/litestar/docs/tutorials/todo-app/0-application-basics.rst

 .. image:: images/hello_world.png

-Having a working application, let's examine how we got here in a bit more detail.
+Now that we have a working application, let us examine how we got here in a bit more detail.

 Route handlers
 ---------------

-Route handlers are what you use to tell Litestar what functions to call when it receives a request.
-They are called route handlers because they are usually serving a single *route*, which in HTTP terms would be the *path*; The part of the URL that's specific to you application.
+Route handlers are what tells your Litestar application to do when it gets a request.
+They are named this way because they typically handle a single URL path (or *route*), which is the part of the URL that's specific to your application.
+In our current example, the only route handler we have is for ``hello_world``, and it is using the ``/`` path.

+.. tip:: For example, if your application has a route for handling requests to the "/home" URL path, you would create a route handler function that would be called when a request to that path is received.

 The first argument to the route handler is the *path*, which in this example has been set to ``/``.
 This means that the function ``hello_world`` will be called when a request